quantumlib/Cirq/docs/noise.md

 ## Noise

-For simulation it is useful to have `Gate`s that enact noisy quantum evolution.
+For simulation, it is useful to have `Gate`s that enact noisy quantum evolution.
-Currently Cirq supports modeling noise via *operator sum* representations of noise (these evolutions are also known as quantum operations or quantum dynamical maps).
+Cirq supports modeling noise via *operator sum* representations of noise (these evolutions are also known as quantum operations or quantum dynamical maps).
 This formalism models evolution of the density matrix via